Skoricius/f3ast/README.md

-# FEBID 3D Algorithm for Stream File Generation (F3AST)
+# FEBID 3D Algorithm for Stream File generation (F3AST)

 ## Installation
 Eventually, this should be installable with